lballore/deep-learning-with-python/README.md

-# Exercises for the book "Deep Learning with Python" by François Chollet.
+# TensorFlow 2.* exercises for the book "Deep Learning with Python" by François Chollet.
 This repository contains Jupyter notebooks implementing the code samples found in the book [Deep Learning with Python (Manning Pubblications)](https://www.manning.com/books/deep-learning-with-python?a_aid=keras&a_bid=76564dff) by François Chollet, gathered by chapter.

 ## Disclaimer